Skip to main content

 Glowforge w/ lid open showing engraved draft board coasters inside

-Immerse yourself in unique educational experiences with our virtual reality (VR) headsets.
+Immerse yourself in unique educational experiences with our virtual reality (VR) headset.

-Currently, we offer two Meta Quest 2 VR headsets for patrons to borrow at the Makerspace.
-Patrons can check out one of the headsets for 7 days at a time, and take home the ability to explore different realities.
+Currently, we offer one Meta Quest 2 VR headset for patrons to borrow at the Makerspace.
+Patrons can check out a headset for 7 days at a time, and take home the ability to explore different realities.

 Meta Quest 2 VR headsets at JSG Makerspace